 In her free time, Sydnie enjoys playing basketball, listening to alternative rock and indie music, and trying new ice cream shops.
 She also loves the outdoors, spending time with her family and reading literary fiction.

-Sarah Masek graduated from the University of Utah with a Bachelor’s of Science in Sociology and a minor in Criminology.
+Sarah Masek studied sociology and criminology at the University of Utah.
 She’s always liked writing and editing, and has worked as an alpha reader and a beta reader for casual writers and published authors alike.
 After an internship with the Utah Coalition Against Sexual Assault, she learned that she liked coming up with content for campaigns.
 That, combined with writing articles in her university years, led her to discover content writing as a career path.

-Outside of work, she writes futuristic fantasy books, spends time with her horse, draws, paints, reads tons of fantasy, sci-fi, and romance novels, and goes to the gym.
+Outside of work, she writes futuristic fantasy books and spends time with her horse.
+She also draws, paints, reads tons of fantasy, sci-fi, and romance novels, and goes to the gym.